TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-kc705/README.txt

 to program the FPGA.

+After successfully programmed the FPGA using the target 'ise-prog-fpga' user might have to press the 'EAST' button in order to successfully complete the calibration process in the MIG.
+Led 1 and led 2 should be constant green if the Calibration process has been successful.

+If user tries to connect to the board and the MIG has not been calibrated successfully 'grmon' will output:

+$ grmon -xilusb -u -nb

+  GRMON2 LEON debug monitor v2.0.43-2-g95d293c internal version

+  Copyright (C) 2013 Aeroflex Gaisler - All rights reserved.
+  For latest updates, go to http://www.gaisler.com/ Comments or bug-reports to support@gaisler.com

+Parsing -xilusb
+Parsing -u
+Parsing -nb

+Commands missing help:
+ datacache

+Xilusb: Cable type/rev : 0x3
+ JTAG chain (1):
+xc7k325t

+AMBA plug&play not found!
+Failed to initialize target!
+Exiting GRMON

-The MIG can be disabled either by deselecting the MIG controller in 'xconfig' or manually editing the config.vhd file.
-When no MIG is present in the system normal GRLIB flow can be used and no extra compile steps are needed.
+The MIG and SGMII IP can be disabled either by deselecting the memory controller and Gaisler Ethernet interface in 'xconfig' or manually editing the config.vhd file.
+When no MIG and no SGMII block is present in the system normal GRLIB flow can be used and no extra compile steps are needed.
 Also when when no MIG is present it is possible to control and set the system frequency via xconfig.
-Note that the system frequency can be modified via Xilinx Coregen when the MIG is present.
+Note that the system frequency can be modified via Vivado when the MIG is present by modifying within specified limits for the MIG IP.

-Compiling and launching modelsim when no memory controller is present:
+Compiling and launching modelsim when no memory controller and no ethernet interface is present using Modelsim/Aldec simulator:

   make vsim
+  make soft
   make vsim-launch

 Simulation options